The Tourist’s Guide TO

 LOST YIDDISH NEW YORK CIty

-COMPANION MAP
+COMPANION street MAP

-For each location that appears in the book, the corresponding page numbers are included.
+This map represents the over 5,000 period articles, graphics and documents I collected over the three years of work.
+For each location that appears in the book, the corresponding page numbers are included after the street address.
 Numbers in parentheses correspond to the image in the entry.
+Building photos are from the NYC Department of Records and Information Services

 The map is an ongoing, evolving project and seeks user input.
 For additions, corrections, omissions, or comments, please contact me.